 Reason #1 why the Voigtländer T-Winder is 3 times better than the Leica Leicavit

 Voigtländer’s T-Winder provides a small front hand grip.

 This may seem trivial but think about it.
 By mounting a rapidwinder to your camera, you are increasing it’s weight and size.
 AND, you are going to be working the camera faster.
 All good reasons to get a more authoritative grip on your camera!
 Leica M bodies are somewhat slippery with their density, round sides and flat front and back.
 I sometimes use a Grip M on my M6 when not using a strap.
 But Voigtländer addressed this by incorporating a grip into their T-Winder.

 Very smart.
 Smarter than Leica.

 Reason #2 why the Voigtländer T-Winder is 3 times better than the Leica Leicavit

 Hey since we now have this smart, vertical grip added to our rangefinder and have created some additional real estate, why not add, MORE STRAP LUGS?!

-This is a great feature for a rangefinder because the top front or top side strap anchors cause one’s neckstrap to fall in front of the view or rangefinder, or even taking lens, whilst shooting.
-I frequently shoot strapless with my M6 for this reason, but hey, if I were using a Leicavit, I’d also have no option for a front handgrip!
+This is a great feature for a rangefinder because the top strap anchors can cause one’s neck-strap to fall in front of the viewfinder, rangefinder, or even taking lens, whilst shooting.

 This whole Leica design is just making less and less sense!